fairtracks/fairtracks.net/content/markdown/fair/fair-06-validation.md

 **Standards and validators:** An important aspect of any kind of standardization is to define mechanisms for validating adherence to the standard.
 Such validation should be precise and thorough enough to uphold the required level of quality, while at the same time not be too much of a burden for adopters.
-In the domain of interoperable web services, the _de facto_ standard is to deploy a HTTP-based API that follows some level of [RESTfulness](https://restfulapi.net/).
+In the domain of interoperable web services, the _de facto_ standard is to deploy an HTTP-based API that follows some level of [RESTfulness](https://restfulapi.net/).
 The _de facto_ standard for data representation is [JSON](https://www.json.org/) documents, and the _de facto_ standard that allows for annotation and validation of JSON documents is